dkirkby/E4S/setup.md

 To install an additional library, you just copy it into a `lib` folder of your **CIRCUITPY** USB drive.
 You only need to do this once.
 The instructions below show you how to install all of the libraries for the kit components at once.

-Since we are running CircuitPython 7.1.0, we need to install libraries from the 7.x bundle (we are using 7.x from the [20220105 release](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/tag/20220105)).
+Since we are running CircuitPython 8.0, we need to install libraries from the 8.x bundle (we are using 8.x from the [20230109 auto release](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/tag/20230109)).
 We do not install the whole bundle since it is too big to fit in the microcontroller memory.

-Download and expand [this zip file](E4S-libraries-7.x.zip?raw=true) with the libraries needed by the following kit components:
+Download and expand [this zip file](bin/E4S-libraries-8.x.zip?raw=true) with the libraries needed by the following kit components:
  - OLED display
- - pressure sensor
+ - pressure & altitude sensor
+ - acceleration & rotation & magnetic field sensor
+ - 10-band photodetector
- - multi-spectrum light sensor
+ - ultrasonic distance sensor
- - 9DoF inertial measurement unit
+ - Pico-W wifi networking

-Open your **CIRCUITPY** USB drive and create an empty folder named `lib`.
-(If you did not delete files earlier, you may already have a `lib` folder).
+Open your **CIRCUITPY** USB drive and open the folder named `lib`, which should be empty if you just installed CircuitPython using the steps above.
 The expanded zip directory contains a mixture of folders and files with an `.mpy` extension.
 Copy all of these into the `lib` folder on your the **CIRCUITPY** USB drive for each of your microcontroller boards.
 Note that writing anything to **CIRCUITPY** will restart any program that is already running on the board.

 You are now ready to use these libraries.